apache/arrow-site/_posts/2022-12-31-arrow-adbc.md

 ADBC works as part of the Arrow ecosystem to "cover the bases" for database interaction:

 - Arrow offers a universal columnar data format,
-- Arrow Flight SQL offers a universal server database protocol,
+- Arrow Flight SQL offers a universal wire protocol for database servers,
-- and ADBC offers a universal client database API.
+- and ADBC offers a universal API for database clients.

 To start using ADBC, see the [documentation][adbc-docs] for build instructions and a short tutorial.
 (A formal release of the packages is still under way.)